-- A. Location of proposed outlets shown on the drawings is diagrammatic only.
-Coordinate exact location of outlets in field with architectural details, equipment connection requirements and work of other contractors.
-Architect/Engineer may alter the location of outlets shown within a six feet radius prior to installation. - B. Protect all outlet boxes from entry of foreign materials. - C. Independently support all boxes.
+- C. Independently support all boxes.
 No parts of the weight or stress thereof shall be borne by conduits terminating therein. - D. Install suitable pull boxes in convenient intermediate locations in all conduits runs requiring more than three-90° bends. - E. Plug all unused openings.
 Use snap-in metal plugs for sheet metal boxes. - F. In all common boxes used for gang installation with switches, receptacles and low voltage devices, include barriers between the devices, switches or receptacles. - G. Provide permanent barriers in common boxes to limit voltage between adjacent switches to 300 v. or less. - H. Height of outlets and devices is indicated on the drawings.
 Use the following as a guide for mounting of outlet boxes:

-Height Above Finished Elear to Bottom of Box (unless otherwise noted)
+Device Floor to Bottom of Box (unless otherwise noted) 1.
+2. 3.
+4. Receptacles Switches Communication Outlet Telephone 16" 44" 16" 44"

-Device

-1. Receptacles 16"

-2. Switches 44"

-3. Communication Outlet 16"

-4. Telephone 44"